CristianBuca/MS4_MotoStyle/README.md

 15. Select "Edit" under Access control list (ACL) and enable list access for Everyone(public access).

+**Setting up AWS IAM:**

+1. Login into your AWS account.
+2. Find IAM in services and select it.
+3. Select "User groups" under Access management and click "Create group".
+4. Enter the name of your group and create it.
+5. Select "Policies" under Access management and click "Create policy".
+6. Go to the "JSON" tab and click Import managed policy.
+7. Search for "S3" and select "AmazonS3FullAccess" policy then click Import.
+8. Get the bucket ARN from S3 (refer to Setting up AWS S3 step 10) and under the Resource key add a list with the ARN and the ARN followed by "/*".
+9. Click Next, then Next:Review, enter a policy name and description and click "Create Policy".
+10. Go back to Groups and select the group you created at step 4, go to "Permissions" tab and click "Add permissions".
+11. Select "Attack policies", select the policy you just created and click "Attach policy".
+12. Select "Users" under Access management and click "Add user".
+13. Enter a user name and under "Select AWS credential type" select "Access key - Programmatic access".
+14. Click "Next:Permissions" and add user to the group you created at step 4.
+15. Click Next to the end and Create user.
+16. !At the Success screen download the .csv file with the user's access key and save it.
+This will contain this users access key and secret access key which are used to authenticate from Django.
+Once passed through this process you can't download them again.

 ## **Credits**

 This Project was created based on the Code Institute - Hello Django and Boutique Ado Project Lessons by [Chris Z](https://github.com/ckz8780).